NathinR/19AI307_ODD-25-26-Java/19AI307_JAVA(25-26)/Module-02/DAY-5/README.md

-# Ex.No:5(A) INPUTSTREAMREADER
+# Ex.No:2(E) ACCESS MODIFIERS

 ## QUESTION:
-Write a Java program to write characters to a file using FileWriter.
+Create a class Employee with method display().
+Inside display(), return the current object using this.
+Create another method that calls display().printName()

 ## AIM:
-To write character data into a file using the FileWriter class in Java.
+To create an Employee class where the display() method returns the current object using this, and demonstrate calling display().printName() from another method.

 ## ALGORITHM :
-1. Import java.io.FileWriter and java.io.IOException.
-2. Take user input using Scanner.
-3. Create a FileWriter object with the desired file name.
+1. Create a class Employee with a variable name.

+2. Write a method setName() to assign value to name.

+3. Write a method display() that returns the current object using return this;.

-4. Use write() method to write text into the file.
+4. Write a method printName() to print the employee name.

-5. Close the FileWriter and handle exceptions using try-catch.
+5. Add another method show() that internally calls display().printName().

+6. In the main() method, read the employee name from the user.

+7.Create an Employee object and set the name.

+8. Call both display().printName() and show() to demonstrate method chaining.

 ## PROGRAM:
  ```
 /*
-Program to implement a InputStreamReader using Java
+Program to implement a Access Modifiers using Java
 Developed by: Nathin R
 RegisterNumber: 212222230090
 */